 Film & TV: Thor, Avengers Assemble, The Dark World, Ragnarok, Infinity War, Endgame

 Affiliation: The Avengers, S.H.I.E.L.D.

 First Appearance: Tales of Suspense #39 (March 1963)

 Genius.
 Billionaire.
 Playboy.
 Philanthropist.
 Former weapons designer Tony Stark often found himself at the centre of all heated conflicts across the globe, providing munitions to the military and more covert organisations like S.H.I.E.L.D., alike.
 But when that heat proved too extreme, and Stark was mortally wounded and kidnapped by terrorists, he teamed with fellow captive Dr Ho Yinsen and used his genius to build himself a suit of armour that would keep him alive, and allow him to escape captivity.
 Returning to the western world a changed man, Tony Stark, aided by his butler Jarvis, his assistant Pepper Potts and his chauffeur Happy Hogan, started continually upgrading his armour, forgoing his former bloody path as an arms dealer, instead hoping to make the world a better place as the invincible Iron Man.

-Comics: Avengers: Avengers World, The Last White Event, Adapt or Die!, Infinite Avengers, Time Runs Out, Civil War, Infinity, Iron Man: Extremis, New Avengers: Everything Dies, Other Worlds, A Perfect World, The Ultimates: Super-Human
+Comics: IRON MAN: Extremis, AVENGERS: Avengers World, The Last White Event, Infinity, Adapt or Die!, Infinite Avengers, Time Runs Out, CIVIL WAR, NEW AVENGERS: Everything Dies, Other Worlds, A Perfect World, THE ULTIMATES: Super-Human

 Real Name: Stephen Vincent Strange